Planning for Resilience

 Have your say

-We are continuing to work with our local community and stakeholders to build a strategy that reflects our shared priorities.
-As part of this, we’re planning a series of deliberative workshops with a representative group of community members to explore some of the deeper issues around resilience in more detail.
+As part of this, we held a series of deliberative workshops with a representative group of community members in September 2025 to explore some of the deeper issues around resilience in more detail.

 Next steps